LesiaChaban/gdk-oci-oke-workshop/00-introduction/introduction.md

 ## About this Workshop

-This workshop takes you step by step through the process of deploying a Java Microservice to Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE) using the Graal Development Kit for Micronaut (GDK).
+This workshop takes you step by step through the process of deploying a Java microservice to Oracle Cloud Infrastructure (OCI) Container Engine for Kubernetes (OKE).
+The microservice contains an application to upload, download, and delete files from OCI Object Storage using the Graal Development Kit for Micronaut (GDK).
 You'll use GraalVM Native Image to package and run the application as a native executable.

 It is aimed at application developers and DevOps engineers with an intermediate knowledge of Java.